top of page

 Mikhail Haramati, NRDC’s new lead on state industrial decarb policy, gives us an overview of the industrial decarbonization challenge and what states are starting to do about it.

 The Community Voices in Energy project from Blacks in Green and EDF brings community voices into public utility commissions to reach more equitable outcomes.
-Join Curt Stokes from EDF for a discussion of the project's impact in IL and expansion to other states.
+Curt Stokes from EDF discusses the project's impact in IL and expansion to other states.

 Hear from—and chat with—leading